yunjizhang04/CraftScape/README.md

 Once night comes, players will die from the cold if they do not have a fireplace.
 - you can craft a fireplace
 - your fireplace will burn out, you must constantly supply it with logs
-- you can place the fireplace on the grey looking slab
+- you can place the fireplace on the grey-looking slab

 You can skip nighttime by building a house.
 You can craft a house by clicking on the black gravel-looking square with the required materials in your inventory.